IgnisUmbrae/TJE-Archipelago/readme.md

 ## Caveats

-- Progress is currently only saved when travelling between levels, so Game Overs may result in a small amount of lost progress.
 - Item handling is (currently) entirely remote except for starting presents.
 In particular this means that every item in the game appears as an AP logo.
 - Neither Earl nor 2-player mode is currently supported.
 - Hints are yet to be implemented and locations are generically-named, so in multiworlds it's recommended to play with `restrict_prog_items: yes` to avoid having to scour the map for a singular progression item in a weird location.